uio-carpentry/uio-carpentry.github.io/content/about/members.md

 : UiO, Humanities and Social Sciences Library (UB)
   _Appointed by University of Oslo library_

-Aino Rinhaug
+Sofie Gilbert
-: UiO, Library, Science Library (UB)
+: UiO, Library, Digital Scholarship Center (UB)
   _Appointed by University of Oslo library_

 Minutes of the Carpentry\@UiO meetings can be found [in the meeting minutes folder](https://github.com/uio-carpentry/organisational/tree/master/meetings).